FhenixProtocol/fhenix-docs/docs/devdocs/Fhenix Testnet/Details/Limitations.md

 ## Integer Bit Sizes

-At the moment, only 8, 16, 32, bit integers are supported.
-When we move to full public testnet, this will be expanded to include larger bit sizes.
+At the moment all integer bit sizes are supported, as well as `eaddress`, a 160-bit size for addresses.
+However, the instruction set is limited to a subset of operations for performance reasons.
+When we move to full public testnet and mainnet we expect to be able to support a wider range of operations.
+See [Types and Operators](../../Writing Smart Contracts/Types-and-Operators.md) for more information.